yemifalokun/predicting-weight-loss/README.md

 SVM had the best score followed by KNN and SVM took the longest time to train, KNN was the fastest.

+##### <ins> Aggregations of Models Results </ins>

+With the three models above producing a best score of 62% to 65%, we are going to explore an ensemble to make predictions to see if we can improve the accuracy score.
+The ensemble will use the same three models above of Logistic Regression, KNN, and Support Vector Machines.

+With the aggregation of models, the average accuracy score of 63%+.
+Adding weights to the VotingClassifier produced the lowest accuracy score of 63.5%

 #### Outline of project
 - [Notebook 1 - predicting-weight-loss-notebook1-linear-regression](https://github.com/yemifalokun/predicting-weight-loss/blob/main/notebooks/predicting-weight-loss-notebook1-linear-regression.ipynb)